 Dolores got her start in Omaha’s restaurant scene working at El Charro Café, which operated out of the basement of a house along South 24th Street.
 In 1960, she opened her own restaurant, Howard’s Charro, nearby at the intersection of 26th and O Streets.
 The similarities between Howard’s Charro and El Charro often confused patrons, and a rivalry appears to have developed, prompting the latter to publish an advertisement declaring itself “still the first and original CHARRO dining house.”

 By 1979, Dolores’s children were young adults, and her parents retired, allowing Dolores and her husband, Billy Wright, to take over the business.
-After Marchio’s Italian Restaurant at 4443 S. 13th Street closed in 1990, Howard’s Charro moved into the much larger space.
+After Marchio’s Italian Cafe at 4443 S. 13th Street closed, Howard’s Charro moved into the much larger space.
 With both a dining room and a banquet room capable of accommodating up to 270 people, the new kitchen alone was as large as the old restaurant.

 Over the years, Howard’s Charro became a community center of sorts.
-Dolores opened the restaurant’s doors whenever a group needed a place to meet or host a fundraiser.
+Wright opened the restaurant’s doors whenever a group needed a place to meet or host a fundraiser.
 Her contributions were recognized in 2001, when she was named Hispanic Woman of the Year.
-After Dolores passed away in 2008, the restaurant continued operating as a family-owned business until 2017 when Howard Jr retired.
+After Wright passed away in 2008, the restaurant continued operating as a family-owned business until 2017 when Howard Jr. retired.
 At that point, her daughter Debra Orduna-Estrada was unwilling to see it close and sold the restaurant to Araseli and David Murillo, owners of Sam’s Leon Mexican Foods.

-From its humble beginnings in the basement of a house on South 24th Street, even Dolores herself could not have imagined how large the restaurant would become after its move to South 13th Street in 1990.
-Not only did Howard’s Charro outlast its rival, El Charro, which closed in 1977, it continues to serve customers more than 70 years later.
+From its humble beginnings in the basement of a house on South 24th Street, even Wright herself could not have imagined how large the restaurant would become after its move to South 13th Street.
+Not only did Howard’s Charro outlast its rival, El Charro, which closed in 1977, it continues to serve customers more than 70 years later

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!